-Our Guidance will provide an overview of how the Response Plan should be implemented including how to follow our 'Staged Approach' to returning to face-to-face activities.
+Our Guidance will provide an overview of how the Response Plan should be implemented.
 It will also support leaders in completing the Company Action Log and Covid-19 Ready Risk Assessment by providing guidance to support the planning of a high-quality programme that reflects the need to be able to keep everyone safe.